sercankulcu/sercankulcu.github.io/_thoughts/why-some-people-stop-talking.md

 ---
 title: "Why Some People Stop Talking"
 date: 2012-07-07
+description: "People sometimes stop talking not because nothing matters, but because too much has become difficult to say."
 tags:
   - communication
   - friendship
   - silence
   - trust
   - reflections
 ---

 Some people are quiet because they have nothing to say.
 Others are quiet because they have learned that speaking is expensive.